healyr4/Gaze-Tracking-Trackereyes/README.md

 ## Demo

 Run the application using a video of your choice.
-Ensure you're in te main directory.
+Ensure you're in the main directory.
 The command should be of this format

 ```
 # Windows